-A weakening or strengthening of 1% of the TWD against the USD for years 2023 and 2022 would have both increased or decreased the net profit before tax by \$18,280 thousand and \$15,759 thousand, respectively.
+A weakening or strengthening of 1% of the TWD against the USD for years 2024 and 2023 would have both increased or decreased the net profit before tax by \$18,535 thousand and \$18,280 thousand, respectively.
 The analysis assumes that all other variables remain constant.

-A weakening or strengthening of 1% of the TWD against the JPY for years 2023 and 2022 would have decreased or increased and increased or decreased the net profit before tax by \$1,114 thousand and \$79 thousand, respectively.
+A weakening or strengthening of 1% of the TWD against the JPY for years 2024 and 2023 would have both decreased or increased the net profit before tax by \$248 thousand and \$1,114 thousand, respectively.
 The analysis assumes that all other variables remain constant.

 Since the Group has many kinds of functional currency, the information on foreign exchange gain (loss) on monetary items is disclosed by total amount.
-For years 2023 and 2022, foreign exchange gain (including realized and unrealized portions) amounted to \$14,365 thousand and \$241,456 thousand, respectively.
+For years 2024 and 2023, foreign exchange gain (including realized and unrealized portions) amounted to \$171,525 thousand and \$14,365 thousand, respectively.